thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 ## Topics Mapping

 In this section you can find the mapping between old topics that starts with <b>v1</b> topic level and new short topics that start with <b>v2</b> topic level.
-For each API, we have defined 3 short topics types:
+For APIs that uses on a regular base such as Telemetry upload or RPC requests, we have defined 3 short topics types:

  - Short topic:

    Acts as a default topic that you can use instead of a deprecated topic that starts with <b>v1</b> topic level.

- - Short json topic:
+ - Short JSON topic:

-   This topic type might be useful in cases when you have <b>Protobuf</b> payload type selected in the device profile transport configuration, and you need to publish data or subscribe for receiving updates from server in Json format.
+   This topic type might be useful in cases when you have Protobuf payload type selected in the device profile transport configuration, and you need to publish data or subscribe for receiving updates from server in JSON format.

- - Short protobuf topic:
+ - Short Protobuf topic:

-   This topic type should be used only when [Protobuf payload type](/docs/{{docsPrefix}}user-guide/device-profiles/#mqtt-device-payload) selected in the device profile transport configuration, because we can't parse a protobuf payload without protobuf schema defined.
+   This topic type should be used only when Protobuf payload type selected in the device profile transport configuration, because we can't parse a protobuf payload without protobuf schema defined.

 ### Telemetry upload